SelenaChen123/MinecraftServerSetup/README.md

-# MinecraftBackups
+# MinecraftServerSetup
-Backs up an Oracle Cloud Minecraft server
+Sets up a Minecraft server in Oracle Cloud